szabrzyski/The-Force-Track/README.md

 - Add new issues and comments
 - Update the issue status as admin
 - Get e-mail notification for the issue status update
+- Authentication and authorization system with password reset

 ## Instruction